micmejia/bible-dump/AMPC/1 Kings/1 Kgs 3.md

-Now, O Lord my God, You have made Your servant king instead of David my father, and I am [^c]but a lad [in wisdom and experience]; I know not how to go out (begin) or come in (finish).
+Now, O Lord my God, You have made Your servant king instead of David my father, and I am but a lad [in wisdom and experience]; I know not how to go out (begin) or come in (finish).